Kriens: Transportation

 Kriens was formerly accessible by train.
-The Kriens-Lucerne Train handled passenger traffic for decades.
-The tracks were removed from town in 2004, during a reorganisation of downtown.
-In the same year, rail service was restored to Kriens.
+The Kriens-Lucerne-Railways (Kriens-Luzern-Bahn KLB) handled passenger traffic from 1886 to 1900.
+Until 1998 the tracks were used for freight services from Lucerne to Kriens.
+As the tracks were laid in the road, they were in the way and were finally removed 2004, when the town centre was redeveloped.
+But the same year, passenger rail service was restored to Kriens.
 The Kriens-Mattenhof station opened on the rail line between Lucerne and Interlaken/Engelberg in December 2004.
-It is served by the S4, S5 and in the rush hour by the S41.
-However, it is closer to Horw than to the town of Kriens.
+It is served by the S4, S5 and in the rush hour by the S41 of the Zentralbahn.
+However, the station is closer to Horw and parts of Lucerne than to the city centre of Kriens.

 Despite this, Kriens has an outstanding public transportation system.
 Line 1 of the VBL bus company goes from Lucerne to Kriens-Obernau via the town center and Line 5 connects Kriens directly to Emmenbrücke, not serving the city centre of Lucerne.
 Lines 15 and 16 make other communities of Kriens accessible by public transportation.
 In 2005, Line 16 was extended to the train station in Horw.
 Additionally, the bus lines 14 and 21 go from Lucerne to Kriens, partially via Horw.
+The bus line 214 connects Kriens to Littau and Malters.
 The Kriens–Sonnenberg funicular links Kriens with the hiking and recreational area of the Sonnenberg.

 Kriens has its own exit on the A2 motorway near Grosshof, south of the Mount Sonnenberg tunnel.
-However, the exit for Horw, in Schlund, also on the A2, is more convenient for inhabitants in some parts of Kriens.
+However, the exit Lucerne-Horw, in Schlund, also on the A2, is more convenient for inhabitants in some parts of Kriens.